 The OJ syndrome.

-Now that's gonna be fun.
+Now, that's going to be fun.

-Tommy in Brooklyn, welcome to the EIB network.
+Tommy in Brooklyn, welcome to the EIB Network.

 Hello.